jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 ![Redundancy - A or B: code snippets labeled A,B,C,D,E,F in the following body text](images/vlcsnap-2019-09-25-19h16m59s248.png)

 Let's talk about redundancy (because hopefully granularity is pretty clear).
-Redundancy in its most basic form is something like this: I wanted to pass a 3x3 matrix before (A):
+Redundancy in its most basic form is something like this: (A) I wanted to pass a 3x3 matrix before:

 ```C++
 /* Redundancy Snippet (A) */
     SetOrientation3x3(Object, Matrix);
 ```

-and now I want to pass a Quaternion (B):
+and now (B) I want to pass a Quaternion:

 ```C++
 /* Redundancy Snippet (B) */